SVCE-ACM/A-December-of-Algorithms-2020/README.md

 #### Explanation

   - The task A is not depended on any other tasks so it should be finished first.

-Then there are two options either you can do task B or C as they depend only on task A which is already done.
+  - Now there are two options either you can do task B or C as they depend only on task A which is already done.

   - If you finish task B after A, then you have to finish task C and then D because task D depends on C.